asmaamirkhan/DeepLearningNotes/9-SequenceModels/3-WordRepres.md

 ## 🙄 Disadvantage
 - If our dictionary consists of 10,000 words so each vector will be 10,000 dimensional 🤕
-- This represeentation can not capture semantic features 💔
+- This representation can not capture semantic features 💔

 ## 🎎 Featurized Representation (Word Embedding)
 - Representing words by associating them with features such as gender, age, royal, food, cost, size.... and so on